-The Robert Wood Johnson Foundation (RWJF) is working with others to help build a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
-That means acknowledging that there are many people in this country who do not have the same opportunities as others, and working to remove barriers to good health, such as poverty, discrimination, and powerlessness.
-The RWJF Health Policy Fellows program, a nonpartisan program, which seeks to build and maintain strong and diverse leadership and a workforce skilled in health policy, is critical to that vision.
+The Robert Wood Johnson Foundation (RWJF) is working with others to help build a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being (rwjf.org/cultureofhealth).
+That means acknowledging that there are many people in this country who do not have the same opportunities as others, and working to remove barriers to good health, such as poverty, structural racism, discrimination, and powerlessness.
+The RWJF Health Policy Fellows program helps build a Culture of Health by creating a strong and diverse leadership in health policy.
+This is a nonpartisan fellowship program located in Washington, D.C. that engages midcareer professionals interested in increasing their expertise in health policy.

-Initiated in 1973, the RWJF Health Policy Fellows program seeks outstanding midcareer health professionals, behavioral/social scientists, and others with an interest in health and health care who: 1) possess the skills and commitment to use the fellowship experience to provide leadership in improving health, health care, and health policy at the national, state, or local level; 2) bring a depth of expertise and knowledge about health and health care to the policymaking process; and 3) can offer an informed perspective on important and complex challenges facing policymakers.
+Initiated in 1973, the RWJF Health Policy Fellows program seeks outstanding midcareer health professionals, behavioral/social scientists, and others with an interest in health and health care who: 1) possess the skills and commitment to use the fellowship experience to provide leadership in improving health, health care, and health policy at the national, state, or local level; 2) bring a depth of expertise and knowledge about health, health equity, and health care to the policymaking process; and 3) can offer an informed perspective on important and complex challenges facing policymakers.